Activity Five

 Our education and conservation work is core to who we are.
 Equally important is building relationships with decision-makers, and empowering them to champion the issues we care about.
 This is advocacy, and it can take many forms.
 For example:

-• Organizing a youth program field trip to the state capital
+Organizing a youth program field trip to the state capital, city hall, or other civic center

-• Asking a member of Congress to support legislation
+Asking a member of Congress or local officials like mayors or city council members to support specific policies

-• Thanking a member of Congress on social media for doing something good
+Thanking a member of Congress or other elected official on social media for supporting a policy or issue of concern

 Why should zoos and aquariums advocate?